 The launch captain rotated his fists as depressurization was completed and the huge launch bay doors began to open.

-forward of Mac's command seat, fingers walking swiftly over the keyboard as he ran through the navigation and weapons systems
+slightly below and forward of Mac's command seat, fingers walking swiftly over the keyboard as he ran through the navigation

 "If you don't shut up and

-The inviting green and blue panorama disappeared with the sun as they crossed the terminator.
+inviting green and blue panorama disappeared with the sun as they crossed the terminator.
 The planet below was dark with no

 visible features here on the night side.
-The major city, Port Jefferson, was under blackout and none of the other
+The major city, Port Jefferson, was under blackout and none of the other settlements

 "Roger, Mr. Mac," replied